nuzillard/KnapsackSearch/README.md

 This test can skipped and is only there to ensure that the following ones will have a chance to succeed.

+See [SDFrw](https://github.com/nuzillard/SDFrw) for another version of sdfrw.py (but use this one!).

 ### addnmrsdb.py

 `python addnmrsdb.py quercetin2D.sdf`